► New BMW X5 45e PHEV driven

-The latter is the same dual 12.3-inch screen set up from the upcoming 8-Series and it’s very pleasing to the eye, but not quite as forward facing as the system you’ll find in a Mercedes-Benz, which looks like one long screen.
+The latter is the same dual 12.3-inch screen set up from the 8-Series and it’s very pleasing to the eye, but not quite as forward-facing as the system you’ll find in a Mercedes-Benz, which looks like one long screen.

-Because it’s 2018 the new X5 comes with all manner of cool driver assistance and connectivity tech – you can now programme your sat-nav from you smartphone and it’ll warn you about traffic and other delays on route to your next appointment even when you’re not sat in the car.
+The latest 2020 model year X5 comes with all manner of cool driver assistance and connectivity tech – you can now programme your sat-nav from your smartphone and it’ll warn you about traffic and delays en route to your next appointment even when you’re not sat in the car.

-Key options include the M Sport Plus Package, which adds a load of styling upgrades and a Harman Kardon stereo, and the xOffroad Package to help turn your X5 into a proper mud plugger.
+Popular options include the M Sport Plus Package, which adds a load of styling upgrades and an uprated Harman Kardon stereo, plus the xOffroad Package to help turn your X5 into a proper mud-plugger (as if...).
 This gets you a mechanical diff, sump guard, and off-road modes for xSand, xRocks, xGravel and xSnow.

 Is the interior decent?

-BMWs usual climate control panel of many buttons has been ripped out and replaced by a much more modern and decluttered centre console.
-You get knurled switches (like a Bentley!) and a crystalline gearshift (like a Volvo!) which brighten up and otherwise featureless fascia.
+BMW's usual climate control panel of many buttons has been ripped out and replaced by a much more modern and decluttered centre console.
+You get knurled switches (like a Bentley!) and a crystalline gearshift (like a Volvo!) which brighten up an otherwise featureless facia.